eemokey/eemokey.github.io/_projects/1_project.md

 I was a student in MCB 50: The Immune System and Disease in Spring 2019.

-My favorite non-CS class
+My favorite non-CS class at Berkeley.

-This page contains my whiteboard and chalkboard review matieral of each module's concepts.
+This page contains my white/chalkboard review matierals of each module's concepts.

+These materials were created during study hangouts (when my friends and I were actually studying).

-Highlights can be found below
+Highlights can be found below.

-See all review materials in this linked google drive <a href="https://getbootstrap.com/docs/4.4/layout/grid/">here</a>.
+See all review materials in this linked google drive <a href="https://drive.google.com/drive/folders/1EB1m1-qhh9dTWKjz0q5ejBEKUnlbGjr0?usp=sharing">here</a>.

-Sidenote: These materials were created to mainly practice my board writing skills for teaching and improve understanding, taking advantage of available boards during study hangouts (when we were actually studying).
-I've learned the best free chalk can be found in Wheeler
+Sidenote: I've found that the best chalk can be found in Wheeler classrooms

 <div class="row">